nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 ## Section 3: Working With TOPS

-The following are ideas for co-hosted events your organization can do with TOPS or other Year of Open Science organizations.
-Feel free to pull from this list, or bring your own ideas!
 If you are ready to do an event together, reach out to us using [this contact form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY).
+You can request a meeting to learn more, suggest one of the ideas we list below, or bring us whatever ideas you may have!

 ### Host a Hackathon